 - If you are in Somalia, leave if it is safe to do so.

 - There is no effective police force in Somalia; lawlessness, violent crime, clan violence, banditry and looting are common.
+See Safety and security.

 Entry and exit

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact a

 Safety and security